 These Abandoned Farmhouses Spread Across The Washington Countryside Are Eerily Beautiful

 Washington state, and Seattle in particular, are famous for their rainy and cloudy days; however, the eastern half of Washington is just the opposite.
 It has a very dry climate, thanks to the Cascade Mountain Range, which runs down the middle of the state.
 This has resulted in very well-preserved abandoned buildings.
 Because there is so little precipitation, these old wooden structures remain standing for decades after they are abandoned.
 Viewing these structures is a fascinating look at how things change over time.
-By looking at these abandoned places in Washington you can picture another time altogether when society ran very differently.
+By looking at these abandoned homes in Washington state, you can picture another time altogether when society ran very differently.

 Alstown was located on an old railroad line that connected Mansfield to the Columbia River.
 The tracks were torn up years ago and the town pretty much died after that.
 Now it's scattered with abandoned farms in Washington.